-- Check common areas (e.g., all rooms in the home, outdoor spaces surrounding the home, garage, shed). - If registered with MedicAlert® Safely Home, call the Emergency Hotline (24/7): 1-800-407-7717. - Contact the police and tell them that a person with dementia is missing: - Do not wait 24-48 hours. - Tell the police if the person is registered with MedicAlert® Safely Home®. - o Provide his or her MedicAlert® ID number. - Share the Identification Kit. - o If the person may be in a vehicle, share vehicle description with police. - o If the person may be using public transit, share information about transit routes they have used in the past. - o If the person's credit cards are gone, inform police. - Consider notifying credit cards companies as tracking their use may help locate the person. - Alert family, friends and neighbours that the person is missing.
+- Check common areas (e.g., all rooms in the home, outdoor spaces surrounding the home, garage, shed). - Contact the police and tell them that a person with dementia is missing: - o Do not wait 24-48 hours. - Tell the police if the person has a form of identification on them and give them details. - Share the Identification Kit. - o If the person may be in a vehicle, share vehicle description with police. - If the person may be using public transit, share information about transit routes they have used in the past. - If the person's credit cards are gone, inform police. - Consider notifying credit cards companies as tracking their use may help locate the person. - Alert family, friends and neighbours that the person is missing.
 Ask them to help with the search. - Ensure that someone stays at home in case the person returns. - Remain calm when the person is found.
 Provide reassurance.